Individual counselling in Burnaby

 Are strangers responsible for the majority of sexual violence?

 In some cases, survivors of sexual violence report that the perpetrators were strangers, but in the majority of cases, the perpetrator is someone the survivor knows, for example, a partner, friend, or family member.
+What if I told you that some survivors of sexual violence never disclose due to fear that they won’t be believed?

 Is the survivor ever responsible for being sexually assaulted?

 No, they are not.
 The survivor is never to blame for being raped, sexually assaulted or abused.
 It doesn’t matter what the survivor was wearing or drinking.
 No one asks to be raped or experience unwanted sexual contact.
 The perpetrator is to blame and responsible for their actions.
 As your counsellor in Burnaby, I help survivors process and unpack feelings of shame, blame, anger, sadness and guilt.
+What if I told you that you are not alone and that other survivors also feel shame and anger?

 What does a sexual offender look like?

-There is no “type” and often offenders are friendly, trustworthy and charming.
+There is no “type”, and often offenders are friendly, trustworthy and charming.
 Their behaviour may not be concerning in the beginning, but you may feel concerned if they start to pressure you.
 Love bombing may be another sign and cause of concern.
 At Ease Counselling in Burnaby supports survivors in understanding signs and behaviours which may be red flags.

 Can sexual violence be explained as someone losing control in the moment?

-When a perpetrator sexually assaults someone, more often than not, they are in control and they know what they are doing.
+When a perpetrator sexually assaults someone, more often than not, they are in control, and they know what they are doing.
 Alcohol or passion is sometimes blamed; however, it is more about exerting power and control over an individual.
 When you love someone or have feelings for them, you respect and adhere to their boundaries.
 You do not want to hurt them or risk losing them.
 As a Burnaby therapist, I support survivors in processing this.

 Is it sexual assault if the survivor didn’t scream or fight back?